 Richard Fisher is the academic and policy correspondent of the IPG.
 He has worked in university press publishing for thirty-five years, and is currently Deputy Chairman of Yale University Press and a non-executive director of Edinburgh University Press, as well as a Fellow and Vice-President of the Royal Historical Society.
 Richard was previously managing director of Academic Publishing at Cambridge University Press, and is a frequent lecturer on scholarly communications at universities around the world: he is also a regular adviser to UK public agencies.

-Nikki Grogan is personal assistant to Bridget Shine, the IPG’s chief executive.
-She also, after a period of intense data regulation cramming, fulfils the role of IPG’s data protection officer.
+Nikki Grogan is executive assistant to Bridget Shine, the IPG’s chief executive.
 Along with assisting Bridget in her day-to-day activities, Nikki is primarily responsible for the administration of the IPG's mentoring programme and all things speaker-related at our conferences.
 Nikki joined the IPG team in 2017, having previously spent the majority of her career in corporate law.

 Tom Holman is the IPG’s head of communications.
 He writes and edits much of our output, including blogs and social media, and helps at the IPG’s conferences and collective book fair stands.
 Tom has worked in publishing for nearly 20 years, initially at the Bookseller and now as a freelance.